sugaryourcoffee/syc-svpro/README.md

 * Clean the data `map`
 * Extract rows and columns of interest `extract`
 * Count values `count`
-* Do arithmetic operations on the values `calc`
+* Do arithmetic operations on the values `calc` or `spreadsheet`
-* Sort the rows based on column values
+* Sort the rows based on column values `sort`

 When I have analyzed the data I use _Microsoft Excel_ or _LibreOffice Calc_ to create nice graphs.
 To create more sophisiticated analysis *R* is the right tool to use.
+I also use sycsvpro to clean and prepare data and then do the analysis with *R*.

 Release notes
 =============